RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 "OK"
 ```

-Because indexing is synchronous, the document will be available on the index as soon as the `JSON.SET` command returns.
+Because indexing is synchronous in this case, the document will be available on the index as soon as the `JSON.SET` command returns.
 Any subsequent queries that match the indexed content will return the document.

 ## Search the index